Internet censorship: Internet shutdowns

-Several governments have resorted to shutting down most or all Internet connections in the country.
+Several governments have resorted to shutting down most or all Internet connections in all or part of the country.

-This appears to have been the case on 27 and 28 January 2011 during the 2011 Egyptian protests, in what has been widely described as an "unprecedented" internet block.
+This appears to have been the case on 27 and 28 January 2011 during the 2011 Egyptian revolution, in what has been widely described as an "unprecedented" internet block.
 About 3500 Border Gateway Protocol (BGP) routes to Egyptian networks were shut down from about 22:10 to 22:35 UTC 27 January.
 This full block was implemented without cutting off major intercontinental fibre-optic links, with Renesys stating on 27 January, "Critical European-Asian fiber-optic routes through Egypt appear to be unaffected for now."

 Full blocks also occurred in Myanmar/Burma in 2007, Libya in 2011, Iran in 2019, and Syria during the Syrian civil war.

-Almost all Internet connections in Sudan were disconnected from 3 June to 9 July 2019, in response to a political opposition sit-in seeking civilian rule.
-A near-complete shutdown in Ethiopia lasted for a week after the Amhara Region coup d'état attempt.
+Almost all Internet connections in Sudan were disconnected from 3 June to 9 July 2019, in response to a political opposition sit-in seeking civilian rule. and since the beginning of the civil war in April 2023 between the Sudanese Armed Forces (SAF) and the Rapid Support Forces (RSF), there have been series of Internet shutdowns in Sudan.
+A near-complete shutdown in Ethiopia lasted for a week after the Amhara Region coup attempt.
 A week-long shutdown in Mauritania followed disputes over the 2019 Mauritanian presidential election.
-Other country-wide shutdowns in 2019 include Zimbabwe after a gasoline price protests triggered police violence, Gabon during the 2019 Gabonese coup d'état attempt, and during or after elections in Democratic Republic of the Congo, Benin, Malawi, and Kazakhstan.
+Other country-wide shutdowns in 2019 include Zimbabwe after a gasoline price protests triggered police violence, Gabon during the 2019 Gabonese coup attempt, and during or after elections in Democratic Republic of the Congo, Benin, Malawi, and Kazakhstan.

 Local shutdowns are frequently ordered in India during times of unrest and security concerns.
 Some countries have used localized Internet shutdowns to combat cheating during exams, including Iraq, Ethiopia, India, Algeria, and Uzbekistan.

 The Iranian government imposed a total internet shutdown from 16 to 23 November 2019, in response to the fuel protests.
 Doug Madory, the director of Internet analysis at Oracle, has described the operation as "unusual in its scale" and way more advanced.
 Beginning Saturday afternoon on 16 November 2019, the government of Iran ordered the disconnection of much of the country's internet connectivity as a response to widespread protests against the government's decision to raise gas prices.
 While Iran is no stranger to government-directed interference in its citizens’ access to the internet, this outage is notable in how it differs from past events.
 Unlike previous efforts at censorship and bandwidth throttling, the internet of Iran is presently experiencing a multi-day wholesale disconnection for much of its population – arguably the largest such event ever for Iran.

 Reports, ratings, and trends

-Detailed country by country information on Internet censorship is provided by the OpenNet Initiative, Reporters Without Borders, Freedom House, V-Dem Institute, Access Now and in the U.S. State Department Bureau of Democracy, Human Rights, and Labor's Human Rights Reports.
-The ratings produced by several of these organizations are summarized in the Internet censorship by country and the Censorship by country articles.
+Detailed country by country information on Internet censorship is provided by the OpenNet Initiative, Reporters Without Borders, Freedom House, V-Dem Institute, Access Now and in the US State Department Bureau of Democracy, Human Rights, and Labor's Human Rights Reports.
+The ratings produced by several of these organizations are summarized in the Internet censorship and surveillance by country and the Censorship by country articles.